semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.node-component.config.md

 Inheritance of configuration and defaults can be turned off.

-In case of missing configuration and absence of user defaults, the system will use sensible defaults which can be specified in the [[sflo.concept.config]]
+In case of missing configuration and absence of user defaults, the system will use sensible defaults which can be specified in the [[sflo.concept.node-config]]

 ## Core Principles